Create strong processes that support organizational-level business goals on your path to success.

 Either way, vendor performance must be evaluated to confirm you're reaping the maximum benefit from the contracts you secure.
 You'll seek to answer the following:

-- What is the level of quality for the service or goods provided?
+- What is the level of quality of the service or goods provided?

 - Was it executed on time?